We’re Alex and Chris

 We’re from Boston

-Ten summers sailing Sundance around New England and Atlantic Canada whet our appetite for extended cruising.
+Summer sailing around New England and Atlantic Canada whet our appetite for extended cruising.
 Now that the kids are grown and out on their own, we’ve decided to take a break from our careers and go sailing for a few years. we’re calling it our “Sea-batical.”

 I was born in Michigan and grew up in Rhode Island.
 Past professional work included a stint in community & economic development and another in restaurant finance.
 The simplicity of our life afloat is a welcome change and an exciting challenge.

-I was born and raised in Boston and have worked in boats for the entirety of my career, first in yacht charter and then in boat maintenance.
+I was born and raised in Boston and have worked in boats for the entirety of my career, first as a launch driver, then in yacht charter, then in boat maintenance and repair.
 My former business in Boston, Birch Marine Inc., is still going strong under new ownership.
 Sailing brings us to new places at our own pace.
 I’m grateful for the opportunity to explore.

 I was born in RI and grew up in Boston.
 Past professional roles included battling with the mailman and eating the mail.
 It appears I have won that war.
 While sailing, I enjoy scanning for seals, paddle board rides, swimming, pistachio nuts (without shell) and sleeping.